-Bringing games is not at all mandatory.
+Bringing (and sharing) games is not at all mandatory.
 Usually, the people that bring games tend to bring more than one.
-This means that in regular circumstances, there's a big surplus of games.
+This means that under regular circumstances, there are plenty of options to choose from..

 Do you also play collectible card or miniature games?